 Common Mistakes Made by Car Accident Victims

-Avoiding the errors discussed below can increase your likelihood of recovering adequate compensation for your damages after an accident.
+Avoiding the errors discussed below can increase your likelihood of recovering fair compensation for your damages after an accident.

 Leaving the Scene

-In Texas, it’s illegal to leave the scene of an accident that causes injury or property damage.
+In Texas, leaving the scene of an accident that causes injury or property damage is illegal.
 You may move your car if it’s causing a safety hazard, but you must stay at the scene unless you’re transported to a hospital for emergency treatment.
 Failure to do so can result in criminal charges against you.

 Failure to Report